swapnil604/wildwing-icicle/README.md

 #### Software Requirements
 See requirements.txt for required packages.
+See [SoftwarePilot](https://github.com/KevynAngueira/SoftwarePilot/) for details on the control software.

 ### Step 1: Set-up hardware
 - Power on drone, controller, and laptop.